Probate Q&A Series

 Detailed Answer

 Facing probate in North Carolina often raises concerns about fair distribution and proper handling of assets.
-As soon as we engage your case, we verify that the personal representative (formerly called an executor) validly qualified under North Carolina law.
-We check the will’s admission to probate and the oath of office to confirm the administrator has authority to act.
+As soon as we engage your case, we verify that the personal representative (which may be an executor or administrator) validly qualified under North Carolina law.
+We check the will’s admission to probate and the oath of office to confirm the personal representative has authority to act.

 When serious concerns arise—such as unauthorized sales, self-dealing, or delays in distribution—we pursue remedies to hold the administrator accountable.
 Under G.S.
-28A-14-3, we can request a surcharge action, which lets the court require the administrator to reimburse the estate for any losses.
+28A-13-10, a personal representative is liable for damage or loss resulting from a breach of fiduciary duty.
 If misconduct meets the standard in G.S.
-28A-17-5, we petition the court to remove the administrator and appoint a successor.
+28A-9-1, we petition the court to remove the personal representative and appoint a successor.
 These tools ensure you receive the share you deserve.

 Key Steps We Take to Safeguard Your Interests